MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop10-datashortcut.md

   Icon?             = A string between 1 and 256 characters in length that  cannot contain these characters: <, >, :, ", |;, ?, or *.
   IconIndex?        = A numerical value between 0 and 255.
-  AUMID?            = A string value between 1 and 32767 characters that cannot begin or end with a whitespace character.
+  AUMID?            = A string value between 1 and 32767 characters that cannot begin or end with a whitespace character. uap10:Parameters?   = A string between 1 and 32767 characters in length with a non-whitespace character at its beginning and end.
   >

 </desktop10:DataShortcut>